The Best Thunderbolt Audio Interface for home studios and music production [2020 Guide & Reviews]

 This thunderbolt Apollo audio interface is basically a redesign of the professional desktop recording interface released for both Mac and Windows.
 With some tweaks here and there the Universal Audio Apollo audio interface has become one of the best thunderbolt audio interfaces in the market.
 This audio interface features high resolution 24 bit / 192 kHz audio conversion.

 Also, combined with the uncompromising analog design, top of the line build quality and high-end components provides high–quality sound recordings and playback.
 Moreover, we have real-time processing of the UAD, which is specifically used for tracking through vintage compressors, preamps, and plugs.

-As far as the input lines are concerned, we have 2 into the premium mic or line inputs.
-Likewise, 2 into line outputs, input for instruments and output for headphones, 2 into analog monitor outputs that are digitally controlled, 8 into optically connected digital input channels.
-At one time, the audio interface can cater up to four Apollo interfaces, two devices over thunderbolt and six UADs.
+As far as the input lines are concerned, we have two into the premium mic or line inputs, two into line outputs, input for instruments and output for headphones, two into analog monitor outputs that are digitally controlled, and eight into optically connected digital input channels.
+At one time, the audio interface can cater up to four Apollo interfaces, two devices over thunderbolt, and six UADs.
 The latency, as claimed by the company, is near to zero for the preamp emulations that are done via Neve, API, etc. This audio interface is ideal for singers and producers that want to record a large number of high-quality audios in their home studios.